 Springbrook National Park

-Stay centrally within easy access to all of these destinations with short stay suites on the Gold Coast.
-Meriton Suites offers a fully refurbished location in Broadbeach as well as Southport’s tallest hotel, guaranteeing great views to complete your naturally amazing experience.
+Stay centrally within easy access to all of these destinations with short-stay suites on the Gold Coast.
+Meriton Suites offers a beachside location in Broadbeach as well as Southport’s tallest hotel, guaranteeing great views to complete your naturally amazing experience.